Jean-Michel Cousteau: Life and career

-Cousteau is the son of Jacques-Yves Cousteau and Simone Melchior, who were business partners.
+Cousteau is the son of Jacques-Yves Cousteau and Simone Cousteau, who were business partners.
 Cousteau first dived with an aqua-lung in 1945 when he was seven years old.
 Although he went to school to study architecture, he joined his father's Cousteau Society, serving for twenty years as executive vice president before striking out on his own in 1993 to produce environmental films.
 Cousteau and his father disagreed on the management and policies of the Society.

 After Cousteau opened a resort on a Fiji island utilizing the family name, Jacques-Yves Cousteau filed a lawsuit against him in 1996.
 In June 1996, a court signed an injunction requiring him to add, with equal prominence in placement, his first name to the hotel.
 Jean-Michel then founded the Ocean Futures Society in 1999, a marine conservation and education organization.
-In 2003, Francesca Sorrenti and Marisha Shibuya of the SKe GROUP project, in partnership with Jean-Michel Cousteau's Ocean Futures Society, collaborated to produce Water Culture, a Trolley Books publication featuring a wide variety of photographer's water-related imagery and interviews with prominent world personalities on the problems facing our water supply.
+In 2003, Francesca Sorrenti and Marisha Shibuya of the SKe GROUP project, in partnership with Ocean Futures Society, collaborated to produce Water Culture, a Trolley Books publication featuring a wide variety of photographer's water-related imagery and interviews with prominent world personalities on the problems facing our water supply.
 Cousteau is also Chairman of Green Cross France.
 Cousteau advocates for a world free of nuclear weapons, and is a member of the Advisory Council of the Nuclear Age Peace Foundation.

 Cousteau is working on a documentary highlighting the epic and disastrous 2010 Gulf Oil Spill in which 11 workers were killed during an explosion of deepwater rig 50 mi off the coast of Louisiana, United States.

 In 2012, he published the book My Father, The Captain: My Life with Jacques Cousteau.

-Jean-Michel Cousteau is the President of Green Cross France & Territoires, a NGO proposing keys for actions towards a better environment for an unburdened future.
+Cousteau is the President of Green Cross France & Territoires, a NGO proposing keys for actions towards a better environment for an unburdened future.